 What is the Reasonable Person Standard in Personal Injury Law?

-Thus, it determines whether a party’s action was negligent or reasonable.
+It determines whether a party’s action was negligent or reasonable.
 This standard is usable in a wide range of legal situations, such as tort law, criminal law, contract law, and property law, to mention but a few.
 Society and lawyers alike find this standard inevitable.
+The experts handling personal injury cases in Pittsburgh know this standard plays a key role in proving fault.

 It sets an objective standard for responsible behavior in similar circumstances.
 If someone’s actions fall short, they may be liable for damages.